-Ellie knows her dad will refuse-but she takes the deal anyway, then lies to persuade him to head west.
-With the help of her online-only best friend and an unusual guy she pairs up with along the way, Ellie makes a plan to stage his comeback.
+Ellie knows her dad will refuse—but she takes the deal anyway, then lies to persuade him to head west.
+With the help of her online-only best friend and an unusual guy she pairs up with along the way, Ellie makes a plan to stage her dad’s comeback.
 But when her lie is exposed, she’ll have to confront her illness and her choices head-on to save her father—and herself.

 “A realistic, startling portrait of what it’s like for a high school girl with bipolar II…an unforgettable tale.”

-—⭐️ School Library Journal Starred Review
+—⭐️ School Library Journal, Starred Review

 —Jeff Zentner, Morris Award Winning Author of THE SERPENT KING and GOODBYE DAYS